Diamond Shamrock

-In November 1995, it was announced that Diamond Shamrock would acquire Houston-based National Convenience Stores Inc., who operated business under the Stop-N-Go nameplate for USD$260 million, ruining Circle K’s opportunity to acquire the chain for themselves after their bid for USD$232 million.
-In September 1996, it was announced that Diamond Shamrock would be acquired by Montreal-based Ultramar, a Canadian oil company for USD$1.96 billion.
-The primary reason for the merger was originally to attain USD$75 million in annual savings, according to Roger Hemminghaus, the chairman of the newly combined companies Ultramar Diamond Shamrock.
+In November 1995, it was announced that Diamond Shamrock would acquire Houston-based National Convenience Stores Inc., who operated business under the Stop-N-Go nameplate for USD260 million, ruining Circle K’s opportunity to acquire the chain for themselves after their bid for USD232 million.
+In September 1996, it was announced that Diamond Shamrock would be acquired by Montreal-based Ultramar, a Canadian oil company for USD1.96 billion.
+The primary reason for the merger was originally to attain USD75 million in annual savings, according to Roger Hemminghaus, the chairman of the newly combined companies Ultramar Diamond Shamrock.
 The Ultramar and Diamond Shamrock merger would also skyrocket the company to become the third-largest in gasoline refining and marketing corporation in the United States and would also increase Diamond Shamrock’s locations to more than 4,400 stores.
-In April 1997, it was announced that Ultramar Diamond Shamrock would be acquiring the U.S. operations of Total Petroleum N.A. for an estimate of USD$400 million, alongside their USD$414 million in debt.
+In April 1997, it was announced that Ultramar Diamond Shamrock would be acquiring the U.S. operations of Total Petroleum N.A. for an estimate of USD400 million, alongside their USD414 million in debt.

-In May 2001, it was announced that the Valero Energy Corporation had agreed to acquire Ultramar Diamond Shamrock for USD$4 billion, a deal that would make Valero Energy the second-largest oil refiner behind ExxonMobil.
+In May 2001, it was announced that the Valero Energy Corporation had agreed to acquire Ultramar Diamond Shamrock for USD4 billion, a deal that would make Valero Energy the second-largest oil refiner behind ExxonMobil.
 The acquisition was approved by the Federal Trade Commission on December 19 via an approval of a consent decree and was finalized and completed on January 2, 2002, ultimately ending the company’s operations.
 The merger of UDS and Valero would encompass a convenience store network of more than 5,000 stores and twelve refineries.

 In July 2005, Valero Energy announced that it would be phasing out the Diamond Shamrock brand and convert its remaining 2,900 locations to the Valero name.
 Prior to this, the conversion of Diamond Shamrock stores had already started with the east and west coasts of the United States.
-The conversion would cost Valero Energy roughly USD$70 million and would take a little over two years to complete its conversion of over 1,030 stores and 830 branded wholesale sites.
+The conversion would cost Valero Energy roughly USD70 million and would take a little over two years to complete its conversion of over 1,030 stores and 830 branded wholesale sites.
 Despite the announcement, the remaining Diamond Shamrock locations would not be renovated and converted until 2006.